 Why do I need climate control on the East Coast?

-Climate control is a good idea for those on the East Coast renting self storage.
-If you’re in New England or Mid-Atlantic states like Delaware, Maryland, Pennsylvania, New York, and New Jersey, then climate-controlled storage is a good solution for protecting items from extreme cold.
-And if you’re in the Southeast, where extreme heat and humidity are common, then we recommend renting a storage unit with climate control.
+Climate control is a good idea for those renting self storage on the East Coast.
+If you’re in New England or Mid-Atlantic states like Delaware, Maryland, Pennsylvania, New York, and New Jersey—then climate-controlled storage is a good solution for protecting items from extreme cold.
+If you’re in the Southeast, where extreme heat and humidity are common, we recommend renting a storage unit with climate control.

 Is a Climate-Controlled Storage Unit Worth It?

-Though climate-controlled storage is generally more expensive than non-temperature-controlled storage, it’s worth renting a climate-controlled unit to protect sensitive items in self storage.
-Climate control makes it less likely that your items will get irreparably damaged by extreme temperature changes, which can save you money and give you peace of mind when keeping valuable belongings in storage.
+Though climate-controlled storage is generally more expensive than standard units, it’s worth renting a climate-controlled unit to help protect your delicate items.
+Climate control makes it less likely that your items will be irreparably damaged by extreme temperature changes, which can save you money and give you peace of mind when keeping valuable belongings in storage.

 Looking for climate-controlled storage near you?
-Extra Space Storage has storage facilities across the U.S. that offer temperature-controlled storage.
-Find a storage unit near you!
+Extra Space Storage has storage facilities across the U.S. that secure storage for temperature-sensitive items.
+Find climate-controlled units near you!